 2. Being Productive While Working in your Pajamas is a Myth

 You need to get up and get dressed if you want to be productive.

 I like to get ready in the morning as if I were going to an office; that is except for one thing.
 When it comes to this “one thing”, I have a confession to make.
 I’m probably going to be wearing sweat pants.

-Another thing I would like to mention here is if you plan to be doing video calls or recording any type of videos, you need to have some type of a back drop or clutter free area that folks will see.
-Most people don’t have a dedicated studio for video, but you do need to be aware of your back ground.
+Another thing I would like to mention here is if you plan to be doing video calls or recording any type of videos, you need to have some type of backdrop or clutter-free area that folks will see.
+Most people don’t have a dedicated studio for video, but you do need to be aware of your background.
 You want to come across as a professional even if you are working in a corner of the living room.

 3. Even Though you are Working from Home You are Still Running a Business

 As time goes by and you have people doing some of the work in your business, you’re going to need to add a person that manages all of those other people AKA your team.
 That person might be called the integrator or the project manager.
-He or she is the person manages all the other people that get stuff done.
+He or she is the person who manages all the other people that get stuff done.
 This is going to require a mindset shift in most cases.
-You want to move from being a one man or one woman show, to building a team.
+You want to move from being a one-man or one-woman show to building a team.
 This one shift will allow you to concentrate on the big picture and grow a much bigger business.